1Password/events-api-splunk/app/onepassword_events_api/README.md

 ## Debugging

-If you've gone through the installation steps and do not see any ingested events, take a look at the logs at `$SPLUNK_HOME/var/log/splunk/splunkd.log` to see if there are any actionable steps.
+If you've gone through the installation steps and do not see any ingested events, take a look at the logs at `splunkd.log` to see if there are any actionable steps.

 Common errors: